ttimbers/breast_cancer_predictor/README.md

 ## Usage

+There are two suggested ways to run this analysis:

+#### 1\.
+Using Docker

+*note - the instructions in this section also depends on running this in a unix shell (e.g., terminal or Git Bash)*

+To replicate the analysis, install [Docker](https://www.docker.com/get-started).
+Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:

+    docker run --rm -v /$(pwd):/home/rstudio/breast_cancer_predictor ttimbers/bc_predictor make -C /home/rstudio/breast_cancer_predictor all

+To reset the repo to a clean state, with no intermediate or results files, run the following command at the command line/terminal from the root directory of this project:

+    docker run --rm -v /$(pwd):/home/rstudio/breast_cancer_predictor ttimbers/bc_predictor make -C /home/rstudio/breast_cancer_predictor clean

+#### 2\.
+Without using Docker

 To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed below, and run the following command at the command line/terminal from the root directory of this